-Pat Wagner is the Construction Careers Foundation (CCF) Executive Director.
+Pat Wagner is the Construction Career Foundation (CCF) executive director.
 She serves as a visionary for CCF and, as a result, is responsible for achieving the mission and goals of the organization through collaboration with the CCF Board of Directors, staff, consultants and strategic partners.
 In addition, Pat is responsible for fund-raising to ensure that all programs and activities are adequately supported.

-Pat grew up in Racine, Wisconsin, earning her undergraduate degree from the University of Wisconsin – Madison and her master’s degree from Mankato State University.
+Pat grew up in Racine, Wisconsin.
+She earned her undergraduate degree from the University of Wisconsin – Madison and her master’s degree from Minnesota State University, Mankato.
 She is an avid hiker and tree hugger.

-Her passion is to impact equal access to jobs that can sustain individuals their family members and their communities.
+Her passion is to promote equal access to jobs that can sustain individuals, their family members, and their communities.

-Director of Minnesota Trades Academy, first served as a Youth Crew Leader for this program for 7 years; and in 2015, he became and has been honored to serve as the Director over all the crews.
 Originally from Nigeria, Sam came to the United States in 1983 and lived in Menomonie , Wisconsin, before moving to the Twin Cities area in 1986.
 Sam is deeply committed to working with our youth.
-He has been involved in the high school education system since 1997 where he has focused on behavior intervention and youth counseling.
+He has been involved in the high school education system since 1997, where he has focused on behavior intervention and youth counseling.
 Through MTA, Sam hopes to be an ambassador for young men and women to create a pathway for a possible career in the construction trades.